baochyang/DeFi/MultiTokenVault/README.md

 # MultiTokenVault

-This project enables deposits and withdrawals of multiple ERC20 tokens and ether from the contract.
+This project includes a MultiTokenVault contract that allows for deposits and withdrawals of multiple ERC20 tokens and ether onto the contract.

 ### Setup
 ### Install dependencies